Careers at IFPI

 To be considered, the applicant must demonstrate the following:

-• Online research skills and prior experience in conducting OSINT investigations.
+• Solid experience in conducting OSINT investigations.

-• Solid understanding of networks and DNS.
+• Technical knowledge with a solid understanding of networks and DNS.

 • Excellent verbal and written communication.